johnsonandjohnson/Bodiless-JS/packages/bodiless-documentation/doc/ContentEditorUserGuide/ToolsMenu/Aliases/README.md

   - Added/Modified redirect aliases will take effect immediately after saving.
   - For _removed_ redirect aliases to take effect, you must first restart your edit environment.
+    - You may need to contact a developer to restart the edit environment for you.

 </div>